tm-jericko-m/jacob_docs/PROMPT.md

 Do not include markdown tables in the final checkin.

 Do not include long explanations unless the user asks.

+When using simulated data for a demo or test, briefly state before the checkin that the data is simulated unless the user asks for output-only mode.

 ### Style Rules